mattiachiarle/RoadBuddies/README.md

 **Base setup of the application**

 - The user will be able to Sign up and Sign in into the application.
-- The user will be able to create a new DefaultLayout, adding the starting point, the destination, the dates and the partecipants.
+- The user will be able to create a new DefaultLayout, adding the starting point, the destination, the dates and the partecipants (you can add the participants from the "Edit participants" page).

 **DefaultLayout manager**